whundahl/django_459_CofC/ADR/database.md

-## Database: MariaDB
+## Database: PostreSQL
 # Date: 1/22/2019

 # Status: Accepted
-# Decision makers: Alexander Schlesinger
+# Decision makers: William Hundahl

 #Contextual outline:

-Using a Dockerfile to pull an image of MariaDB.
+Using a Dockerfile within database containere to pull an image of PostreSQL, create environment variables, load the configuration data into the application's database.
+This is called upon when starting the application up with the docker-compose file.
-Then this file is called on by a docker-compose.yml file that then set some environment settings and also set the location of a datafile.

 #Decision: